WindTraveler/learngit/readme.txt

-Today is a funny day.
+Today is a funny dayy.